-I. Contact Paul McMillin (firstname.lastname@example.org) to set up a 15-30 minute demo/introduction for your faculty team.
+I. Contact Paul McMillin (email@example.com) to set up a 15-30 minute demo/introduction for your faculty team.
 Includes examples of previous Evergreen annotation assignments as well as the basic 'how-to'.
-Available over winter break (and after).

 III.
-Use the following tutorials:
+AND/OR, Use the following official Hypothes.is tutorials:

 And for insight into how others use annotation: